pastly/pngrecon/README.md

 Optionally encrypt data with a symmetric key derived from a salted password.

-- FIXME: warnings about using compression in adversarial situations (notes in later section)
 - FIXME: are my chunks actually safe-to-copy?
 4th bit in chunk names
 - FIXME: add version info to index?